blu-sta/HK-Rando-4-Log-Display/README.md

 ## What's New?
 - This section, to summarise the changes for those who don't want to read the change logs
 - Recently added rando support:
+    - CombatRando (Notch fragments)
+    - GrassRandoV2 (New grass location names)
+    - LoreRando (Shrine of Believers)
+    - Scattered and Lost (Bretta Hearts)
     - VendorRando
     - YetAnotherRandoConnection
 - New buttons
     - The Helper item tab can now separate and hide Out of Logic checks
-        - Also coming to Helper transition tab to separate and hide Out of Logic transitions soon<sup>TM</sup>
+    - The Helper transition tab can now separate and hide Out of Logic transitions
     - The Spoiler item tab can now hide obtained items, to make it easier to find where Right_Mothwing_Cloak was located
-        - Also coming to Spoiler transition tab for hiding traversed transitions soon<sup>TM</sup>
+    - The Spoiler transition tab can now hide traversed transitions, to make it easier to find where Room_shop[left1] was located
 - Obtained item counters on Spoiler item tab
+- Traversed transition counters on Spoiler transition tab

 ## Compatibility